 - A third-party guest, if they acted recklessly

 To better understand who may be liable for your injuries, speak with a Fort Lauderdale swimming pool accident attorney.
 We can examine the details of your case and guide you through the legal process.
-Call now at 1-800-747-3733.

 Understanding the Residential Swimming Pool Safety Act in Florida